geomagpy/magpy/README.md

                 "recovery": {"start":datetime(2024,5,11,2,0),"end":datetime(2024,5,12,11),"components":"x","color":"green","alpha":0.2}}
         fig,ax = mp.tsplot([variometer,dst], keys=[['x'],['var1']], patch=patch, height=2)

-Patches are also used to mark flags as shown in section 6 and in further examples below.
+Patches are also used to mark flags as shown in section 6 and in further examples in sections 5 and 8.

-Several examples on how to plot functions in addition to data is shown in section 5.9.
+Functions are discussed in section 5.9.
+There you will also find numerous examples on how to plot these functions along with data.

-### 4.5 Other plots
+### 4.6 Other plots

 Frequency plots can be constructed using matplotlib build in methods and some examples are provided in section 5.
-Stereo diagrams are on the TODO list for a future version of MagPy.
+Stereo diagrams will be added in a future version of MagPy.

 ## 5. Timeseries methods